Topic: Data Policy

 The COVID-19 pandemic has underscored the importance of developing analytical pipelines that leverage data streams generated by individuals and communities to drive data-driven responses to crises.
 As these data increasingly exchange hands within agencies and are shared publicly for broader research, Salil Vadhan from Harvard SEAS and Navin Vembar from Camber Systems discuss the inadequacy of traditional methods for the protection of sensitive personal data.

-TAGS:Data Policy Mobility Data Data Readiness OpenDP News SEAS privacy IQSS
+TAGS:Data Readiness Mobility Data Data Policy OpenDP News SEAS IQSS privacy

 Spotlight